Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 1. Hide Chewable Items:

-Get down on the floor and look through your new puppy’s eyes, what can they get into?
+Get down on the floor and look through your puppy’s eyes, what can they get into?
 Because they will!

 Cords and Strings: